catarizea/real-estate-api-demo/README.md

 bun install
 ```

-2. Create a `.env` file inside of the root of the project and fill in the variables after you setup PlanetScale (`dev` branch), Google Maps Api, Pexels, Algolia accounts.
+2. Create a `.env` file inside of the root of the project and fill in the variables after you setup PlanetScale (`dev` branch), Google Maps Api, Pexels, Algolia, CloudAMQP accounts.

 ```
 BUN_ENV=dev